zalando/postgres-operator/docs/administrator.md

 # Administrator Guide

-Learn how to configure and manage the Postgres Operator in your Kubernetes environment.
+Learn how to configure and manage the Postgres Operator in your Kubernetes (K8s) environment.

+## Namespaces

-## Select the namespace to deploy to
+### Select the namespace to deploy to

 The operator can run in a namespace other than `default`.
 For example, to use the `test` namespace, run the following before deploying the operator's